Jeong Jun-ha: Characters

-He is highly acclaimed not only by the fellow cast members, but also by other Korean celebrities, for his extraordinary appetite which gained him the nickname the "God of Eating" (식신/食神 Shikshin).
+He is highly acclaimed, not only by fellow cast members, but also by other Korean celebrities, for his extraordinary appetite, which gained him the nickname the "God of Eating" (식신/食神 Shikshin).
 Before becoming an official member, he participated on the episode of Season 1 (S01E21) as a guest challenger.
 During that episode, he ate a bowl of hot Garak-guksu within 12 seconds.
 He earned respect from his challengers.
 During the 50th episode of season 4, his mission to eat 50 small dishes of Garak-guksu (within 300 seconds) was accomplished.
-Outside the program, he participated in a hot dog eating competition at Saipan’s International Food Festival for his own program, Y-Star's God of Eating's Road, and took third place in 2013.
+Outside the program, he participated in a hot dog eating competition at Saipan's International Food Festival for his own program, Y-Star's God of Eating's Road, and took third place in 2013.